-It’s a refundable tax credit provided by the US government to eligible businesses who have experienced economic hardship due to the pandemic.
-The credit is intended to help employers retain their employees, even if their businesses have been impacted by COVID-19.
+So, what is Employee Retention Credit or ERC?
+It’s a refundable tax credit provided by the US government to eligible businesses that have experienced economic hardship due to the pandemic.
+The credit is to help employers retain their employees, even if the COVID-19 pandemic hit them hard.

 The ERC provides a significant financial benefit to eligible businesses.
-It’s worth up to $26,000 per employee, and can be claimed for wages paid between March 13, 2020 and December 31, 2021.
-The credit can be used to offset certain payroll taxes, and any excess can be refunded to the business.
+It’s worth up to $26,000 per employee and you can claim for wages paid between March 13, 2020, and December 31, 2021.
+You can use the credit to offset certain payroll taxes.
+You can refund the excess to the business.

-One of the best things about the ERC is that it’s not just for businesses that have been forced to shut down.
-Any business that has seen a decline in revenue or has had to alter their operations due to the pandemic may be eligible.
+One of the best things about the ERC is that it’s not just for businesses that have shut down.
+Any business that has seen a decline in revenue or has had to alter its operations due to the pandemic may be eligible.
 This includes restaurants, hotels, retail stores, and many others.

-How business are recovering their losses with ERC
+How are businesses recovering their losses with ERC?

 The ERC provides eligible businesses with a tax credit of up to $5,000 per employee for wages paid between March 12, 2020, and December 31, 2021.
-This credit can be used to offset payroll taxes, and any unused credits can be refunded to the business.
+This credit can be for offset payroll taxes, and any credits that you are not using that you can refund.

 By taking advantage of the ERC, businesses have been able to recover some of the losses they incurred during the pandemic.
 The credit has helped businesses keep their doors open and retain their employees, which has been crucial in ensuring their survival and eventual recovery.